fhiso/tsc-governance/drafts.md

 Extended Legacy Format (ELF): Serialisation Format

-:  This standard defines a file format that is fully compatible with GEDCOM, but with the addition of a structured, IRI-based extensibility mechanism which will be used in other FHISO specifications.
+:  This document defines a file format that is fully compatible with GEDCOM, but with the addition of a structured, IRI-based extensibility mechanism which will be used in other FHISO specifications.

 Extended Legacy Format (ELF): Data Model

-:  This standard reformulates the tags of the lineage-linked GEDCOM form as an ELF data model, in the process clarifying its ambiguities and documenting best current practice.
+:  This document reformulates the tags of the lineage-linked GEDCOM form as an ELF data model, in the process clarifying its ambiguities and documenting best current practice.